dantleech/blog/content/posts/2024-11-24-php-value-objects-and-you.md

 image: /images/2024-11-24/title.png
 ---

-What _is_ are value objects?
+What are value objects?
 And why are they useful.

 In this post I hope to explain what I mean by _value object_ and let you see why they are **one of the most powerful tools in our programming toolbox**[^6]